peteryin21/peteryin.fyi/content/posts/asian-american-college-admissions.md

 As distasteful as this sounds, for the sake of argument we should address this possibility.
 Thankfully we don't have to dig too deep to refute it.

-Alumni interviewers, who unlike the admission office reviewers actually meet applicants in person, gave Asian applicants some of the highest personal scores of any racial group
+Alumni interviewers, who unlike the admission office reviewers actually meet applicants in person, gave Asian applicants some of the highest personal scores of any racial group.

 {{< figure src="/asian-alumni-rating.png" title="Despite receiving lowest personal ratings from admissions officers (red box), Asian Americans receive among the highest personal ratings from Alumni interviews (blue box)" >}}